 Be sure to report to the insurance company within 24 hours of the accident.
 If it was someone else’s fault, contact that person’s insurance provider.
 Be prepared to provide details about the incident and the nature of your injuries and damages.
 Having photos, witness accounts, and a doctor’s assessment of your injuries will help your case and increase the likelihood and amount of your reimbursement.

 Please do not wait too long to call your insurance provider or fail to submit your medical records, as some claims can be denied based on these reasons.

 In the event that the accident is your vault, It is important to maintain current liability and property damage insurance so you can have monetary protection, prevent yourself from being sued, and not have to worry about being ticketed for not having insurance.

 In addition to damage and liability, it could be wise to get personal injury protection (PIP).
 This insurance covers your medical bills, loss of income, and other related expenses incurred by you or your passengers when you are injured in a car accident.
 Keep in mind this is after your deductible, and up to your covered limit.
 This is considered “no-fault,” as the insurance pays regardless of which party is determined to be responsible.
 This can also cover you if you’re a passenger in another driver’s car or are hit by a car while walking.

-If you are injured in a car accident, Reich and Binstock (877-643-3099) can help facilitate a smooth interaction with the insurance companies, explain your rights and entitlements to you in a clear manner (this prevents hassles from outside entities), represent you in court, and help you obtain financial compensation for your injury.
+If you are injured in a car accident, our Houston car accident attorneys at Reich and Binstock (800-622-7271) can help facilitate a smooth interaction with the insurance companies, explain your rights and entitlements to you in a clear manner (this prevents hassles from outside entities), represent you in court, and help you obtain financial compensation for your injury.
 We will also make sure you receive pay if the responsible party is uninsured or underinsured.